hauleth/hauleth/content/post/who-watches-watchmen-i.md

 ---

 Such lazy approach sometimes require changes into the service itself.
-For example to let supervisor know, that you are ready (not just started), you need some way to communicate with supervisor.
+For example, to let supervisor know, that you are ready (not just started), you need some way to communicate with supervisor.
 In `systemd` you can do so via UNIX socket pointed by `NOTIFY_SOCKET` environment variable passed to your application.
 With the same socket you can implement another useful feature